skellis46/slipbox/a list of somatic practices.md

 Somatics is a "name and theoretical umbrella"[Johnson, in @mullan-2014-somatics p.254] to the different practices, systems, etc.

+Ginot describes "three principal movement qualities" in Shusterman's work, the third being "attention focused on the self, or awareness, which is the substratum of all somatic methods"[@ginot-2010-shusterman p.20] and how this attention "permits us to address the nonconscious or automatic aspects of ongoing movements, in order to change their organization."[@ginot-2010-shusterman p.20] Noting this here due to science (below) touching on this idea of addressing the automatic (or autonomic in case of interoception).

 - Feldenkrais Method (ATM, FI).